garrettcountyhealthdepartment/GCPT/README.md

 Note, the trunk folder is used for development in this repository.

 ## License
 All code and related source files released under GPLv3 license unless otherwise stated.
-Markdown documentation licensed under CC0.
+Markdown documentation, articles, and photos licensed under CC0 unless otherwise stated.

 Third party, bundled open source components and packaged PDFs licensed separately.